-My first mission outside the wire (off base) after I got back from R&R (15 day break, my husband and I met up in New Zealand) was supposed to be a quick check of a school and two roads, followed by a market walk.
+My first mission outside the wire (off base) after I got back from R&R (15-day break, my husband and I met up in New Zealand) was supposed to be a quick check of a school and two roads, followed by a market walk.
 That isn’t what happened.

 Combat In Afghanistan

-We arrived at the school, and our four member of our security element went into the school to clear it and set up a security perimeter.
+We arrived at the school, and our four members of our security element went into the school to clear it and set up a security perimeter.
 While this was happening I was sitting in the MATV listening to the radio waiting for the signal to get out.
 About 5 minutes after they got out the school was cleared so we got out and rallied up to head into the school.

 We started walking towards the school and got about halfway between the MATV and MRAPs and the school and then all of a sudden.

-hen the first explosion happened the Master Sergeant (MSgt) I worked with and I were mid-conversation talking about how the contractor had lied about the progress of the school and were trying to decide what we were going to tell him.
+When the first explosion happened the Master Sergeant (MSgt) I worked with and I were mid-conversation talking about how the contractor had lied about the progress of the school and were trying to decide what we were going to tell him.
 The second explosion was like slow motion about 50-75 meters away from where I was standing.